Dry lake: Human use

-The extremely flat, smooth and hard surfaces of dry lake beds make them ideal for fast motor vehicles and motorcycles.
+The extremely flat, smooth, and hard surfaces of dry lake beds make them ideal for fast motor vehicles and motorcycles.
 Large-sized dry lakes are excellent spots for pursuing land speed records, as the smoothness of the surface allows low-clearance vehicles to travel very fast without any risk of disruption by surface irregularities, and the path traveled has no obstacles to avoid.
 The dry lake beds at Bonneville Salt Flats in Utah and Black Rock Desert in Nevada have both been used for setting land speed records.
 Lake Eyre and Lake Gairdner in South Australia have also been used for various land speed record attempts.
-Dry lake beds that very rarely fill with water are sometimes used as locations for air bases, for similar reasons.
-Examples include Groom Lake at Area 51 in Nevada, and Edwards Air Force Base (originally known as Muroc Dry Lake) in California.
+Dry lake beds that rarely fill with water are sometimes used as locations for air bases for similar reasons.
+Examples include Groom Lake at Area 51 in Nevada and Edwards Air Force Base (known initially as Muroc Dry Lake) in California.

 Brines from the subsurface of dry lakes are often exploited for valuable minerals in solution.
-See, for example Searles Dry Lake and Lithium resources.
+See, for example, Searles Dry Lake and Lithium resources.

-Under United States law, a "playa lake" may be considered isolated wetlands, and may be eligible to enroll in the new wetlands component of the Conservation Reserve Program, enacted in the 2002 farm bill (P.L.
+Under United States law, a "playa lake" may be considered isolated wetlands and may be eligible to enroll in the new wetlands component of the Conservation Reserve Program, enacted in the 2002 farm bill (P.L.
 107–171, Sec.
 2101).

 The Burning Man yearly event takes place in a playa in the Black Rock Desert in western Nevada every year.

+Fangfang Yao et al (2023), at the University of Virginia reported that more than half of the world's large lakes are drying up.
+They assessed almost 2,000 large lakes using satellite measurements combined with climate and hydrological models.
+They found that unsustainable human use, changes in rainfall and run-off, sedimentation, and rising temperatures have driven lake levels down globally, with 53% of lakes showing a decline from 1992 to 2020.